JuliaDatabases/Hive.jl/README.md

 ## Working with a Result Set

-Result sets can be iterated upon with iterators.
+Result sets can be iterated upon with iterators and must be closed at the end by calling the `close` method, to release resources.

 Two kinds of iterators are available as of now:
-- record iterator: returns a row at a time as a `Tuple`.
+- **record iterator**: returns a row at a time as a `Tuple`.
-- dataframe iterator: returns a block of records on each iteration as a `DataFrame` (more efficient)
+- **dataframe iterator**: returns a block of records on each iteration as a `DataFrame` (more efficient)

-Result sets must be closed at the end by calling the `close` method, to release resources.

 Calling `records` results in a record iterator: